- College Policy

-Procedures are current and approved by the SGA Senate as of August, 2014
+Procedures are current and approved by the SGA General Assembly as of September 2019

 Club/organization treasurers should take responsibility of bookkeeping by maintaining an account register and balance sheet for the club/organization.
 When a change of an officer occurs, the club/organization treasurer then needs to make sure that the bookkeeping records are handed to the new treasurer.
 Deposit receipts and backup of expenditures need to be kept on file by the club/organization treasurer.
 Every academic term the SGA will send out a statement of the club/organization’s account summary to each club/organization advisor and club/organization treasurer in order to reconcile the club/organization account register.
 You may also request a club/organization account statement at any time from the SGA.

 The TMCC Accounting Services Office is responsible for all formal bookkeeping functions of recognized student organizations of the SGA.
 As each organization receives initial recognition, an account is set up through Accounting Services.